How to Make Sure Your Promissory Note Isn’t Unenforceable

 The Exception to the Rule

 There is an exception to the rule in New York that would make the tender of a promissory note for past consideration enforceable.
 If the promissory note specifically states the past consideration, and the consideration is proven to have been performed and valid in time it was provided, then the note is enforceable.
 In other words, if the promissory note states in its terms: “In 2017, Joe Smith provided accounting services valued at $50,000.00 and this promissory note is being issued to Joe Smith in exchange thereof,” it would be enforceable in New York.
-As long as Joe Smith actually provided the accounting services in 2017.
+That is assuming that Joe Smith actually provided the accounting services in 2017.

 While you may feel comforted by a promissory note, unless the note contains the aforesaid required terms, you may be left with an unenforceable promissory note, and no means of compensation for the services rendered.
 If you’ve received a promissory note or are looking to collect an outstanding debt, contact Frank, Frank, Goldstein and Nager for a consultation.